Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Colts stats and trends

-- The Colts are 5-3 ATS when underdogs by 2.5 points or more this season.
+- The Colts are 5-3 ATS when underdogs by 3 points or more this year.

-- Indianapolis' games this season have gone over the total in eight out of 14 opportunities (57.1%).
+- Indianapolis' games this season have gone over the point total eight times in 14 opportunities (57.1%).

-- Indianapolis is 9-3 against the spread and 8-4 overall when the team records more than 20.3 points.
+- Indianapolis is 9-3 against the spread and 8-4 overall when the team scores more than 20.3 points.

 - This season the Colts have 17 turnovers, seven fewer than the Cardinals have takeaways (24).